vigour-io/brisky/README.md

 Notice the `$:` notation.
 In the above example, we subscribe to `object`.
 This means that whenever `object` changes, our two DOM-elements are updated with the new content.

 Also notice the nested nature of subscriptions.
-In our `element` we subscribe to `object`.
-The two containers inside are then scoped from within `object`, allowing them to grab `hello` and `world`.
+The two containers inside are scoped from within `object`, allowing them to grab `hello` and `world` directly.

 -